arazshah/SQLAlchemy/README.md

 # SQLAlchemy

-In this project, you'll build a library management system using SQLAlchemy and Python.
+In this project, I'll build a library management system using SQLAlchemy and Python.
 This project will cover various SQLAlchemy features, including defining models, creating database tables, querying data, relationships, and more

 Creating a comprehensive SQLAlchemy tutorial video requires a real project that covers a wide range of concepts and best practices.
 Here's a project idea that can help you cover important aspects of SQLAlchemy:

 **Project: Library Management System**

 **Description:**
-In this project, you'll build a library management system using SQLAlchemy and Python.
-This project will cover various SQLAlchemy features, including defining models, creating database tables, querying data, relationships, and more.
 Here are the key features of the project:

 1. **Database Setup**:
    - Create a SQLite database using SQLAlchemy.